 Recommendations for your pet are made taking into consideration your pet's lifestyle, environmental and genetic risk factors, as well as your own personal beliefs regarding pet care.
 We offer state-of-the-art medicine, surgery and diagnostics focusing on preventive and wellness care.
 Preventive care options, including life-stage packages, early detection screenings, spaying and neutering, and soft tissue surgery are all available on site.
 We also offer comprehensive dental cleanings, doctor-supervised boarding, day-care and bathing.

 The veterinary team at VCA Forestville stays ahead of the medical curve with current continuing education and knowledge of regional disease prevalence.
 We strive to provide the information clients need to make educated choices and to be advocates for their pets.
 Please call us to schedule an appointment or to learn more.

 Local Medical Issues

 Sonoma County is a beautiful place to live, work and play.
 However, our mild climate year-round may contribute to increased health risks for our pets.
 Parasites such as mosquitoes, fleas and ticks can transmit disease, and pets need protection all year long.
-Heartworm disease is a life-threatening disease transmitted by mosquitoes, and is endemic in West County.
+Heartworm disease is a life-threatening condition transmitted by mosquitoes, and is endemic in West County.
 Ticks and fleas can spread diseases such as Lyme disease and intestinal parasites.
-Some of these parasites and diseases are not only dangerous to your pet, but family members, as well.
-These conditions are inexpensive to prevent, and very costly to treat.
+Some of these parasites and diseases are not only dangerous to your pet, but family members as well.
+These conditions are inexpensive to prevent, but very costly to treat.
 Ask us how to keep your pet free of these disease-spreading parasites.